php-fig/fig-standards/proposed/links.md

 produce new object instances with a single change.
 The same model is used by PSR-7 and, thanks to PHP's copy-on-write behavior, is still CPU and memory efficient.

+There is no evolvable method for templated, however, as the templated value of a link is based exclusively on the href value.
+It MUST NOT be set independently, but derived from whether or not the href value is an RFC 6570 link template.

 ## 2. Package

 The interfaces and classes described are provided as part of the